jwhiteman/lucidsimple-blog/_posts/2016-01-17-learning-recursion-with-the-little-schemer.md

 You can download Racket <a href="http://racket-lang.org/" target="_blank">here</a>.
 Just run the Scheme code you write as Racket and everything should still work without changing anything else.

 **9**.
-If you work through every exercise in the book, you'll still need to investigate how <a href="https://en.wikipedia.org/wiki/Tail_call" target="_blank">Tail Recursion</a> works.
+If you work through every exercise in the book, you'll still need to investigate how <a href="https://en.wikipedia.org/wiki/Tail_call" target="_blank">Tail Recursion</a> works on your own.
 Almost all the algorithms you'll learn in the Schemer series will be body recursive.
 Although, that's <a href="http://www.erlang.org/doc/efficiency_guide/myths.html" target="_blank">not necessarily the end of the world</a>.

 **10**.
 If you're really ambtious, or you can't be bothered to do the exercises in the book, then you